manuelbomi/An-Enterprise-Agentic-AI-Primer-with-n8n/README.md

 #### Paste the command on your Windows OS CMD terminal

 #### After installation completes, just type *n8n* on your cmd terminal to start n8n.

+#### Ideally, n8n will listen on port 5678, hence, your n8n will start on localhost:5678 on your enterprise computer.

-Register with your email and obtain a token that you can use to start your workflow
+#### Register with an email and obtain a token that you can use to start your workflow

 ---